 3.)
 Free Accommodation and Uniforms

-Military members who are unmarried with no children are provided free housing in the barracks on the base.
+Military members who are unmarried with no children are provided free housing in barracks on the base.
 Sharing a single room entitles you to extra pay, and if you live off-base, you will receive a tax-free housing allowance.
-All active-duty military members are eligible for a tax-free monthly food allowance that can be used in both base dining halls and off-base.
-Recruits also receive a complete set of uniforms during their initial training and a clothing allowance to replace uniforms as they are worn.
+All active-duty military members are eligible for a tax-free monthly food allowance that can be used in both on- and off-base dining halls.
+Recruits also receive a complete set of uniforms during their initial basic training and a clothing allowance to replace uniforms as they are worn.

 4.)
 Free Dental and Health Care

 A program called Tricare Prime provides free health and dental care to all active-duty members.
-It is usually provided through an assigned primary care provider, typically located at the base.
+It is often provided through an assigned primary care provider and is typically located at the base.
 Veterans who have over two years of active service or a service-related disability qualify for lifetime Veteran Administration healthcare benefits.
 Members with a service-related disability can also qualify for over $3,000 worth of benefits each month from the VA.

 5.)
 Home Financing

 Both current members of the military service and veterans are eligible for home loans guaranteed by the federal government.
 The program provides 100% financing of homes that conform to certain requirements.
-There is no limit to the number of times that a veteran can use this benefit for buying a home.
+There is no limit to the number of times that a veteran can use this benefit to buy a home.

 What Are the Branches of the Military?

-If you’re thinking “Should I join the military after high school, you’ll need to consider which branch of the military you want to join.
+If you’re wondering ‘Should I join the military after high school?’, you’ll need to consider which branch of the military you’re interested in.
 There are five U.S. military branches: the Army, Air Force, Marine Corps, Navy, and the Coast Guard.

 1.)
 The Army